kind2511/TourRoutes/README.md

       ```
       npm install
       ```
-    - Get your mapBoxtoken from mapbox.com
+    - Get your MapBox token from mapbox.com

     - Start the frontend server:
       ```